Dogs following their masters, close upon their heels.

 Dogs patiently waiting for their masters’ calls.

-Dogs upon the sofa, singly or in pairs.
+Dogs upon the sofa, shedding all their hairs.

-Dogs listening for a certain car, on the carport stairs.
+Dogs listening for a certain car, on the front porch stairs.

 Some dogs travel as luggage.
 Others stay at home.